 A pneumatic level controller works with a control valve to provide liquid level control in oil and gas production.

 Producers typically employ these controllers on production vessels like horizontal and vertical three-phase separators.
-Some also use them on two-phase separators, glycol dehydration systems, and free water knockouts.
+Some also use them on two-phase separators, gas dehydration systems, and free water knockouts.

 How a Pneumatic Level Controller Works